uraniumreza/uraniumreza-blog/content/load-balancer/index.md

 ---
-title: 'Load Balencer'
+title: 'Load Balancer'
 description: 'Suppose we have got a list of server instances that serves our client requests and the Load balancer efficiently distributes incoming network requests across those server instances.'
 date: '2020-01-21'
 categories:
  - Software Development
  - Scalability
  - System Design
 published: true
 ---

-## What is a Load Balencer
+## What is a Load Balancer

 Suppose we have got a list of server instances that serves our client requests and the Load balancer efficiently distributes incoming network requests across those server instances.